Illinois vs. Florida Atlantic College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Illinois Performance Insights

-- The Fighting Illini put up 77.6 points per game (125th in college basketball) while allowing 58.6 per outing (seventh in college basketball).
+- The Fighting Illini put up 77.6 points per game (125th in college basketball) while giving up 58.6 per contest (seventh in college basketball).
 They have a +133 scoring differential and outscore opponents by 19.0 points per game.

-- Illinois ranks first in the country at 45.3 rebounds per game.
+- Illinois is first in the nation at 45.3 rebounds per game.
 That's 14.2 more than the 31.1 its opponents average.

-- Illinois knocks down 8.3 three-pointers per game (105th in college basketball) while shooting 32.8% from beyond the arc (195th in college basketball).
-It is making 3.2 more threes than its opponents, who drain 5.1 per game at 27.9%.
+- Illinois hits 8.3 three-pointers per game (105th in college basketball), 3.2 more than its opponents.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.